MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementManagedDevice.md

         - `[Subject <String>]`: The subject of the meeting.
       - `[StartDateTime <DateTime?>]`: The meeting start time in UTC.
       - `[Subject <String>]`: The subject of the online meeting.
+      - `[Transcripts <IMicrosoftGraphCallTranscript[]>]`: The transcripts of an online meeting.
+Read-only.
+        - `[Id <String>]`:
+        - `[Content <Byte[]>]`: A field representing the content of the transcript.
+Read-only.
+        - `[CreatedDateTime <DateTime?>]`: Date and time at which the transcript was created.
+Read-only.
       - `[VideoTeleconferenceId <String>]`: The video teleconferencing ID.
 Read-only.
+      - `[VirtualAppointment <IMicrosoftGraphVirtualAppointment>]`: virtualAppointment
+        - `[(Any) <Object>]`: This indicates any property can be added to this object.
+        - `[Id <String>]`:
+        - `[AppointmentClientJoinWebUrl <String>]`: The join web URL of the virtual appointment for clients with waiting room and browser join.
+Optional.
+        - `[AppointmentClients <IMicrosoftGraphVirtualAppointmentUser[]>]`: The client information for the virtual appointment, including name, email, and SMS phone number.
+Optional.
+          - `[DisplayName <String>]`: The display name of the user who participates in a virtual appointment.
+Optional.
+          - `[EmailAddress <String>]`: The email address of the user who participates in a virtual appointment.
+Optional.
+          - `[SmsCapablePhoneNumber <String>]`: The phone number for sending SMS texts for the user who participates in a virtual appointment.
+Optional.
+        - `[ExternalAppointmentId <String>]`: The identifier of the appointment from the scheduling system, associated with the current virtual appointment.
+Optional.
+        - `[ExternalAppointmentUrl <String>]`: The URL of the appointment resource from the scheduling system, associated with the current virtual appointment.
+Optional.
+        - `[Settings <IMicrosoftGraphVirtualAppointmentSettings>]`: virtualAppointmentSettings
+          - `[(Any) <Object>]`: This indicates any property can be added to this object.
+          - `[AllowClientToJoinUsingBrowser <Boolean?>]`: Indicates whether the client can use the browser to join a virtual appointment.
+If set to false, the client can only use Microsoft Teams to join.
+Optional.
-    - `[OtherMails <String[]>]`: A list of additional email addresses for the user; for example: ['bob@contoso.com', 'Robert@fabrikam.com'].NOTE: This property cannot contain accent characters.Supports $filter (eq, not, ge, le, in, startsWith, and counting empty collections).
+    - `[OtherMails <String[]>]`: A list of additional email addresses for the user; for example: ['bob@contoso.com', 'Robert@fabrikam.com'].NOTE: This property cannot contain accent characters.Supports $filter (eq, not, ge, le, in, startsWith, endsWith, and counting empty collections).
     - `[Outlook <IMicrosoftGraphOutlookUser>]`: outlookUser
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: